 Cockermouth logo

-It has been revealed that Sellafield has become involved in background work to resolve the Old Courthouse collapse issue.
+April25 2024: It was revealed that Sellafield has become involved in background work to resolve the Old Courthouse collapse issue.
 And detailed contracts are already being drawn up.

 The information came out during heated exchanges at Cockermouth Town Council's annual public hearing on April25 2024.